bsbmsilva/Regroup/Queries.md

 # Queries used to create views

---This sequence will access an existing database called Quran.
-It will then delete previous views and create 5 new views, one for each type of edition.
+-- This sequence will access an existing database called Quran.
+It will then delete previous tables and create 5 new tables, one for each type of edition.

 USE Quran;
-DROP VIEW IF EXISTS tafsir_View;
+DROP TABLE IF EXISTS tafsir_View;
-CREATE VIEW tafsir_View AS
+CREATE TABLE tafsir_View AS
 SELECT
        CONCAT('Juz ', Juz) AS Juz,
        CONCAT('Surah ', Surah, ': ', Text) AS Surah_Text